Pollen information for Tyrol from 12 September 2025

 Fungal spores.
-The concentrations of fungal sp ores are currently at a medium to high level.
-Exposure can trigger allergic reactions in sensitive people.
+The concentrations of fungal sp ores are currently in the medium range and can trigger allergic reactions in some people.
+It should be noted that the spore load increases significantly after rainfall in sunny weather.

 Responsible for the content